Asian shares higher after selloffs spurred by Chinese virus

 U.S. companies are in the midst of reporting their earnings results for the last three months of 2019, and early indications are encouraging.
 Less than a tenth of S&P 500 companies have reported their results so far, but of them, 72% topped analysts’ forecasts for profits.
 Those forecasts were low, to be sure, with analysts saying S&P 500 profits fell last quarter for the fourth consecutive time, according to FactSet.

-Benchmark U.S. crude fell 24 cents to $58.14 per barrel in electronic trading on the New York Mercantile Exchange.
-It dropped 20 cents on Tuesday to settle at $58.3 8 a barrel.
-Brent crude, the international standard, dropped gave up 22 cents to $64.37 per barrel.
-Overnight it lost 61 cents to close at $64.59 a barrel.
+Benchmark U.S. crude fell 33 cents to $58.05 per barrel in electronic trading on the New York Mercantile Exchange.
+It dropped 20 cents on Tuesday to settle at $58.38 a barrel.
+Brent crude, the international standard, gave up 30 cents to $64.29 per barrel.
+Overnight, it lost 61 cents to close at $64.59 a barrel.

 AP Business Writers Alex Veiga and Stan Choe contributed.